stefanofa/awesome/TOPICS.md

 *   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Share, discover, and collect prompts from the community.
 Free and open source — self-host for your organization with complete privacy.

-## gemini

-*   [FranciscoMoretti/sparka](https://github.com/FranciscoMoretti/sparka) - Production-ready AI chat template built with Next.js, Vercel AI SDK.
-Launch AI apps 10x faster.

-*   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Kilo is the all-in-one agentic engineering platform.
-Build, ship, and iterate faster with the most popular open source coding agent. #1 on OpenRouter.
-750k+ Kilo Coders.
-6.1 trillion tokens/month.

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 LobeHub - an open-source, modern design AI Agent Workspace.
-Supports multiple AI providers, Knowledge Base (file upload / RAG ), one click install MCP Marketplace and Artifacts / Thinking.
-One-click FREE deployment of your private AI Agent application.

-*   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 The platform for reliable agents.

 ## gemini-ai

 *   [FranciscoMoretti/sparka](https://github.com/FranciscoMoretti/sparka) - Production-ready AI chat template built with Next.js, Vercel AI SDK.
 Launch AI apps 10x faster.